lstapputknudsen/lstapputknudsen.github.io/index.md

 permalink: /
 ---

 I am a linguistics PhD student at the University of Newcastle in Australia.
+I hold a Master's degree from the University of Copenhagen in Functional and Cognitive Linguistics.

-My thesis is on spatial language in indigenous Australian languages as part of the OzSpace project.
-My primary interest is the interplay between language, culture, and physical landscape.
+I currently research spatial language in indigenous Australian languages as part of the OzSpace project.
+My research interests include: language documentation; psycholinguistic methods; semantic typology; and the relationship between environment, culture, cognition and language.